 Encourage others to try long-distance hiking.
 The more people that spend time alone with nature, pushing their bodies and minds to the limit, the better.
 I’ve encouraged a handful of people to give it a go, and it’s exciting to swap stories and experiences when they return.
 Let’s encourage others to switch off and reconnect with themselves to learn that happiness comes from within.

 Writing also helps.
-While I hiked the SNT I kept a journal.
-I am currently writing a book about being the first solo female to hike the SNT, and I find this very therapeutic.
+While I hiked the Scottish National Trail I kept a journal.
+I am currently writing a book about being the first solo female to hike the Scottish National Trail, and I find this very therapeutic.
 I hope it will help people to understand my journey a little better.

 Just like you adjusted to life on the trail, you will adjust to life back home.
 Only this time, you will be a stronger version of yourself.
 And from my experience, there won’t be anything harder in real life than what you faced on the trail.
 And you got through that, didn’t you?